alexhunsley/archery-notes/README.md

 Want minimum tension in left hand, solid bone line down arm through palm onto bow.
 Pros actually have the bow fall forward a bit on release, as they're not holding it, it's just braced against their hand.

-## Signals penicuik
+## Signals p-cuik

 One whistle: approach line for shooting

-Three: approach targets for retrieving arrows
+Three whistle: approach targets for retrieving arrows

 Shout of "FAST": shout the same.
 Relax a bow if drawn and point down.
 Remain stationary.
 Wait for instructions.